Clastify logo

 D.

-rate at which charge leaves the positive terminal of the cell.
+rate at which charge passes through the cell terminals.

 Question 2